Maize-Genetics-and-Genomics-Database/snpversity/README.md

     # DELETE from gene_modelsv4 WHERE chr !~ '^\d+$';
     ```

-5. Create a PostgreSQL Table for the gene model positions.
+5. Create a PostgreSQL Table for the gene model positions of a genome.
 This is later going to be used by [home.php](./home.php) and [send.php](./send.php).
 For an example:
     ```
             Table "public.b73v3ranges"
     Column |          Type          | Modifiers